 Paperless Office Printing

 Before we get into the paperless office, we have to mention that printing costs have continued to rise, and while they may not seem prohibitive to the success of a business, they can force an organization to have a massive line item in their budget that, with the help of technology, they simply don’t need.

 Not only do organizations pay for printers, paper, and ink/toner, but they also pay for staff to collate all this information and file it away.
 These costs can add up over time and really hamstring a company’s ability to have quick access to information when they need it most.

 Document management is the act of storing copies of the documents a business creates/receives in a cloud-based searchable database.
-Not only does a document management system cut down on printing costs, it also presents an organization the ability to save money in clerical costs.
+Not only does a document management system cut down on printing costs, it also presents an organization with the ability to save money on clerical costs.

 As with any cloud computing initiative, data security has to be a priority for the document management system.
 Many useful document management platforms come with integrated access control, while other options utilize bio-metric security or two-factor authentication for system access.

 If your organization wants complete control over your document management system, hosting your own private cloud database is an option, but be certain that the costs of implementing a self-hosted document management system are more substantial, and could be prohibitive to implementing the solution.